 With 30 years’ experience in the IT industry as CIO, CTO, Business Transformation and IT Director within organisations that include IBM, Credit Suisse, the British Film Institute, Royal Botanic Gardens Kew and The Prince’s Trust

-Kathryn O’Donnell, Head of operations & delivery for the Defence part of Applied Intelligence - BAE Systems
+Kathryn O’Donnell, Deputy Director and Head of Operations for Defence - BAE Systems Applied Intelligence (AI)

 Kathryn is the Deputy Director and Head of Operations for Defence within Bae Systems Applied Intelligence (AI), and consults for In-Space Missions Ltd, a leading Space Mission SME.
 She has held various technical and delivery leadership positions within the Cyber Security and Space Technology domains, fulfilling roles across AI, Surrey Satellite Technology Ltd and other divisions of what’s now Airbus Space and Defence.

 Kathryn holds a PhD in Astrodynamics and graduated from the University of Cambridge (King’s College) where she worked on the University Women’s Executive.
 She is passionate about gender equality and equity, particularly in relation to STEM activities.

 Amy Wettenhall, Head of Commercial Management, Digital Services, Market Area Europe and Latin America - Ericsson